Loading required package: epiworldR

 citation("epiworldR")

 For the data, we need two datasets: information about the population distribution by age and vaccination status, and the contact matrix.
 The measles R package comes with a pre-processed dataset that was created using the multigroup.vaccine R package.
+This data uses real vaccination rates from publicly available school records, and population age structure and composition from the latest US census.
+Vaccination rates for the non-school-aged population were imputed based on assumptions and do not reflect the actual vaccination information for those age groups.
 We can load the needed data using the data() function:

 Let’s take a look at the datasets: